Up to 50% off sofas & mattresses — limited‑time deals.

 Is it comfortable for tall people to stretch out?

-Yes, the deep seat makes it easy to recline and sprawl, especially for long legs.
-The trade-off is that upright sitting can feel less supported unless you add a lumbar pillow.
+Yes.
+The deep seat makes it easy for taller users to recline and spread out.
+The trade-off is that the same depth can feel less supportive when you sit bolt upright unless you add a lumbar pillow.

 Does it work for small apartments?

-It can, because you can start with a smaller configuration and reconfigure later.
-Just plan for the low profile and make sure the depth fits your room’s walkways.
+It can, because you can start smaller and reconfigure later.
+Just make sure the low profile and deep footprint still leave comfortable walkways in the room.

 How hard is it to assemble and rearrange?